 In China, marriage is an opportunity to show that we “keep face” (mianzi culture).
 That is why crazy sums are spent during this ceremony, usually at the expense of the groom’s family.
 Marriage is a matter of honor and money.
 Guests will judge the quality of the wedding by the money spent to make it or not a memorable event.

 In addition to being a good way to demonstrate success and social class, marriage is also a crucial stage of life in Chinese culture.
 Indeed, from a certain age (25 for girls and 27 for boys), Chinese who are single are considered as deviant or even disrespectful towards their families.
 Many young Chinese people are under social and parental pressure.

-The photo session, an essential step before the wedding
+The photo session is an essential step before the wedding

 The first step of a Chinese wedding is undoubtedly an essential shooting session.
 All over China, from the Great Wall to the most unexpected natural sites such as Guilin, shooting teams can be seen stirring around young couples dressed in tuxedos and wedding dresses.